 AEROmetrex provides aerial photography and mapping services across Australia and beyond.
 During hundreds of flights and thousands of hours in the air way we’ve amassed a large collection of high quality oblique aerial images that we’re now making available for you to buy in digital format.

 The South-East of Australia has once more become a victim of devastating floods that have forced many residents to evacuate their homes.
 Regional townships in Victoria and New South Wales have been hit the most.
 AEROmetrex has been commissioned by the Victorian government to survey a large part of Victoria.
-AEROmetrex is a trusted supplier of aerial photography due to our extensive experience and efficiency during extremely time-sensitive disaster events.
-Read more
+AEROmetrex is a trusted supplier of aerial photography due to … Read the rest

 All medium and large-format digital aerial camera systems can acquire information in the visible part of the electromagnetic to produce natural colour images using their Red, Green and Blue channels.
-These camera systems are also able to acquire data from an invisible part of the electromagnetic spectrum called near-infrared (NIR).
-Read more
+These camera systems are also able to acquire data from an invisible part of the electromagnetic spectrum called near-infrared (NIR).… Read the rest

 Uluru also called Ayers Rock is a huge sand rock formation (3.6 km long x 1.9 km wide) in the Australian outback.
 This very famous Australian trademark rises 348m above ground but it’s two third of this impressive rock lies underground.

 The Aboriginal traditional owners of Uluru are the Anangu.
-Sacred sites are situated all around the base of the rock.
-Read more
+Sacred sites are situated all around the base of the … Read the rest

 The Bloomfield River is a river situated in Queensland, north of Daintree.
 The river enters the sea north of Cape Tribulation.